JAlcocerT/Home-Lab/ghost/samples/sample-post-publish.md

 #   - release
 ---

+How can this be so cool?

-# Hello from Markdown and the Ghost Admin API SDK
+## Hello from Markdown and the Ghost Admin API SDK

 This post was authored in Markdown and created via the Ghost Admin API SDK.